What is Scotch whisky, where and how is produced and which are the best producing countries?

 The importance of Sherry

-The second barrel aging can be done in casks used to make Sherry, which adds very sweet notes of dried and oxidized fruits.
+The second barrel aging can be done in casks used to make sherry, which adds very sweet notes of dried and oxidized fruits.
 It helps to round off our spirit even more and make it more smooth.

 Is water still such a fundamental ingredient?